IIariaBaroni/GettingAndCleaningData_Project/CodeBook.md

 fBodyAccmeanFreqY
 fBodyAccmeanFreqZ

-fBodyAccJerkmeanX	This second group of data the same but was derived in frequence to obtain Jerk signals (one per each axis and both for means, std, meanFreq) fBodyAccJerkmeanY fBodyAccJerkmeanZ fBodyAccJerkstdX
+#####This second group of data the same but was derived in frequence to obtain Jerk signals (one per each axis and both for means, std, meanFreq)
+fBodyAccJerkmeanX
+fBodyAccJerkmeanY
+fBodyAccJerkmeanZ
+fBodyAccJerkstdX